shaunajm/Efficiclean/technical_manual/technical_manual.md

 ## 3.2 Data Flow Diagram
 ![](media/DataFlowDiagram.png)

 A data flow diagram is a graphical representation of the is the flow of data through a system.
 As we can see in the above diagram users in our system interacts with nine key processes.
 These processes then interact with seven data sources.
 For example in this diagram we can see how the user interacts with the Login process.
 The user sends a login request to the Login process.
 This process sends this login information to the authentication data source.
-This information is either accepted or rrejected.
+This information is either accepted or rejected.
 This is returned to the Login process and the user is notified.

 ## 3.3 Class Diagram
 ![](media/class_diagram.png)